MPI-IS/variconf/README.md

 wconf.load_file(
     "config.yml",
     search_paths=[os.expanduser("~"), os.expanduser("~/.config"), "/etc/myapp"],
+    fail_if_not_found=False,
 )
 ```
 This will search for a file "config.yml" in the listed directories (in the given order)
 and use the first match.
-If none of the directories contains the file, `load_file()`
-will return without loading anything, thus keeping the default values.
+By setting `fail_if_not_found=False`, we specify that it's okay if the file is not found
+in any of these directories.
+In this case, we simply keep the default values of all
+parameters.

 ### Supported File Types